Skip To Main Content

 Pepino previously coached at Illinois College in Jacksonville, Ill., serving as a full-time assistant.
-He handed all recruiting activities for the Blues and implemented long-term and game-specific strategies as the team’s defensive coordinator.
+He handed all recruiting activities for the Blues and implemented long-term and game-specific strategies as serving as the team’s defensive coordinator.
 The team improved its opponent field goal percentage from 338th to 94th nationally (out of 429 teams), opponent 2-point field goal percentage from 352nd to 79th and opponent assist-to-turnover ratio from 291st to 56th.

-Illinois College posted a 15-11 mark this past season, the program’s first 15-win season in 20 years, and finished 10-6 in league play (tied for second), the team’s best conference finish since 1996-97.
+Illinois College posted a 15-11 mark, the program’s first 15-win season in 20 years, and finished 10-6 in league play (tied for second), the team’s best conference finish since 1996-97.

 Pepino currently serves as head coach of a prominent AAU program in central Illinois, Heart of Illinois, coaching the 16U and 17U Bloomington Girls teams.